bribes/FaavJS/README.md

 player.servers.hypixel.networkLevel; //returns the players hypixel network level. player.servers.hypixel.karma; //returns the players hypixel karma.

-//HYPIXEL SKYWARS
-player.servers.hypixel.skywars.games_played; //returns the amount of SkyWars games the player has played. player.servers.hypixel.skywars.exp; //returns the amount of SkyWars Exp the player has. player.servers.hypixel.skywars.level; //returns the players current Hypixel SkyWars Level. player.servers.hypixel.skywars.levelFormatted; //returns and formatted version of the players Hypixel SkyWars Level.
-Ex. §223✦ player.servers.hypixel.skywars.win_streak; //returns the players current win streak. player.servers.hypixel.skywars.wins; //returns how many times the player has won in hypixel skywars. player.servers.hypixel.skywars.losses; //returns how many times the player has loss in hypixel skywars. player.servers.hypixel.skywars.kills; //returns how many kills the player currently has in hypixel skywars. player.servers.hypixel.skywars.deaths; //returns how many deaths the player currently has in hypixel skywars. player.servers.hypixel.skywars.assists; //returns how many assists the player currently has in hypixel skywars. player.servers.hypixel.skywars.kd; //returns the players kill/death ratio in hypixel skywars. player.servers.hypixel.skywars.wl; //returns the players win/loss ratio in hypixel skywars. player.servers.hypixel.skywars.coins; //returns how many coins the player has in hypixel skywars. player.servers.hypixel.skywars.time_played; //returns how much time the player has spent on hypixel skywars.
-(IN UNIX TIME) player.servers.hypixel.skywars.souls; //returns how souls the player has in hypixel skywars. player.servers.hypixel.skywars.quits; //returns how many times the player has quit hypixel skywars.

-//HYPIXEL SKYWARS SOLO
-player.servers.hypixel.skywars.solo.normal.wins; //returns how many times the player has won in hypixel skywars solo. player.servers.hypixel.skywars.solo.normal.losses; //returns how many times the player has loss in hypixel skywars solo. player.servers.hypixel.skywars.solo.normal.games_played; //returns the amount of Solo SkyWars games the player has played. player.servers.hypixel.skywars.solo.normal.kills; //returns how many kills the player currently has in hypixel skywars solo. player.servers.hypixel.skywars.solo.normal.deaths; //returns how many deaths the player currently has in hypixel skywars solo. player.servers.hypixel.skywars.solo.normal.kd; //returns the players kill/death ratio in hypixel skywars solo. player.servers.hypixel.skywars.solo.normal.wl; //returns the players win/loss ratio in hypixel skywars solo.

-//HYPIXEL SKYWARS SOLO NORMAL
-player.servers.hypixel.skywars.solo.normal.wins; //returns how many times the player has won in hypixel skywars solo in normals. player.servers.hypixel.skywars.solo.normal.losses; //returns how many times the player has loss in hypixel skywars solo in normals. player.servers.hypixel.skywars.solo.normal.games_played; //returns the amount of Solo SkyWars games in normals the player has played. player.servers.hypixel.skywars.solo.normal.kills; //returns how many kills the player currently has in hypixel skywars solo in normals. player.servers.hypixel.skywars.solo.normal.deaths; //returns how many deaths the player currently has in hypixel skywars solo in normals. player.servers.hypixel.skywars.solo.normal.kd; //returns the players kill/death ratio in hypixel skywars solo in normals. player.servers.hypixel.skywars.solo.normal.wl; //returns the players win/loss ratio in hypixel skywars solo in normals.

-//HYPIXEL SKYWARS SOLO INSANE
-player.servers.hypixel.skywars.solo.insane.wins; //returns how many times the player has won in hypixel skywars solo in insane. player.servers.hypixel.skywars.solo.insane.losses; //returns how many times the player has loss in hypixel skywars solo in insane. player.servers.hypixel.skywars.solo.insane.games_played; //returns the amount of Solo SkyWars games in insane the player has played. player.servers.hypixel.skywars.solo.insane.kills; //returns how many kills the player currently has in hypixel skywars solo in insane. player.servers.hypixel.skywars.solo.insane.deaths; //returns how many deaths the player currently has in hypixel skywars solo in insane. player.servers.hypixel.skywars.solo.insane.kd; //returns the players kill/death ratio in hypixel skywars solo in insane. player.servers.hypixel.skywars.solo.insane.wl; //returns the players win/loss ratio in hypixel skywars solo in insane.

-//HYPIXEL SKYWARS DOUBLES
-player.servers.hypixel.skywars.doubles.normal.wins; //returns how many times the player has won in hypixel skywars doubles. player.servers.hypixel.skywars.doubles.normal.losses; //returns how many times the player has loss in hypixel skywars doubles. player.servers.hypixel.skywars.doubles.normal.games_played; //returns the amount of Doubles SkyWars games the player has played. player.servers.hypixel.skywars.doubles.normal.kills; //returns how many kills the player currently has in hypixel skywars doubles. player.servers.hypixel.skywars.doubles.normal.deaths; //returns how many deaths the player currently has in hypixel skywars doubles. player.servers.hypixel.skywars.doubles.normal.kd; //returns the players kill/death ratio in hypixel skywars doubles. player.servers.hypixel.skywars.doubles.normal.wl; //returns the players win/loss ratio in hypixel skywars doubles.

-//HYPIXEL SKYWARS DOUBLES NORMAL player.servers.hypixel.skywars.doubles.normal.wins; //returns how many times the player has won in hypixel skywars doubles in normal. player.servers.hypixel.skywars.doubles.normal.losses; //returns the amount of Solo SkyWars games in insane the player has played. player.servers.hypixel.skywars.doubles.normal.games_played; //returns the amount of Doubles SkyWars games in normals the player has played. player.servers.hypixel.skywars.doubles.normal.kills; //returns how many kills the player currently has in hypixel skywars doubles in normals. player.servers.hypixel.skywars.doubles.normal.deaths; //returns how many deaths the player currently has in hypixel skywars doubles in normals. player.servers.hypixel.skywars.doubles.normal.kd; //returns the players kill/death ratio in hypixel skywars doubles in normals. player.servers.hypixel.skywars.doubles.normal.wl; //returns the players win/loss ratio in hypixel skywars doubles in normals.

-//HYPIXEL SKYWARS DOUBLES INSANE player.servers.hypixel.skywars.doubles.insane.wins; //returns how many times the player has won in hypixel skywars doubles in insane. player.servers.hypixel.skywars.doubles.insane.losses; //returns how many times the player has loss in hypixel skywars doubles in insane. player.servers.hypixel.skywars.doubles.insane.games_played; //returns the amount of Doubles SkyWars games in insane the player has played. player.servers.hypixel.skywars.doubles.insane.kills; //returns how many kills the player currently has in hypixel skywars doubles in insane. player.servers.hypixel.skywars.doubles.insane.deaths; //returns how many deaths the player currently has in hypixel skywars doubles in insane. player.servers.hypixel.skywars.doubles.insane.kd; //returns the players kill/death ratio in hypixel skywars doubles in insane. player.servers.hypixel.skywars.doubles.insane.wl; //returns the players win/loss ratio in hypixel skywars doubles in insane.

 //HYPIXEL GUILDS
 player.servers.hypixel.guild.name; //returns the guild name of the guild the player is currently in. player.servers.hypixel.guild.createdAt; //returns the creation date of the guild that the player is in.